 Report Dead Birds & Tree Squirrels

-Residents can also report dead birds and tree squirrels to the CA Department of Public Health's toll-free hotline, 877-WNV BIRD (877-968-2473) or visit them online.
+Residents can also report dead birds and tree squirrels to the CA Department of Public Health's toll-free hotline, 877-WNV BIRD (877-968-2473) or visit them at the CA Dept. of Public Health website.